Assistant Professor in Molecular Engineering (Starting Sep 1, 2019)

-The Maurer lab focuses on the development and application of novel imaging and sensing modalities that enable the investigation of biological systems, which are not accessible by conventional techniques.
-Our approach combines state-of-the-art tools from quantum optics, quantum information technology and single-molecule biophysics.
+The Maurer lab focuses on the development and application of novel imaging and sensing modalities that enable the investigation of biological systems that are not accessible by conventional techniques.
+To this end, the Maurer lab explores coherent control techniques and quantum algorithms that harness solid state spin systems of increasing complexity and combines them with state-of-the-art biophysics tools.
 Such novel technologies include the development of a nanoscale quantum sensor for NMR spectroscopy of individual biomolecules, a single-molecule platform for quantum sensing, and the establishment of new nanophotonics techniques for bio-imaging.

 The successful development of such novel single-molecule techniques will provide powerful tools to investigate fundamental biological questions and form the basis for a new generation of diagnostic devices.
 Likewise, the development of novel quantum sensing protocols will extend our understanding of quantum systems at ambient conditions, and establish quantum information technology as a potent resource in biological research.